WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### How can I select UTXOs for CoinJoin?

-You need to go to `CoinJoin` tab and select your desired UTXO.
+You need to go to `CoinJoin` tab and select your desired UTXO by clicking the checkbox.
 It will be queued and registered for the next CoinJoin round.
 :::

 :::details